Tracing CLN Performance

 free.
 To quantify how much time is spent actually maintaining the

-tracing context we built a small test in common/test/run-trace
+tracing context we built a small test in common/test/run-trace which

 creates a sequence of 25'000 traces, with a total of 1'000'000 spans,